Fallout-London/FOLON-FO4Downgrader/README.md

 Michel for testing on windows\
 https://feathericons.com/ for icons\
 Zerratar for reference FO4-Downgrader\
-Yousef Azizi for his PyQtLoadingscreen script
+yjg30737 for his PyQtLoadingscreen script